KaoutharBousbaa1/AIProjects/README.md

 ## Streamlit Dashboard

-This part of the project will send an API request to OpenAI's model to generate travel suggestions, which will then be saved as a CSV file named itinerary_events.csv.
+This part of the project sends an API request to OpenAI's model to generate travel suggestions, which are then saved as a CSV file named `itinerary_events.csv`.
 Next, it generates a Streamlit dashboard, and the Python script also creates a Google Map with the locations suggested by the AI.

 To run the project: